Alright, here is a how to guide for you to follow that will give you a step by step to fix deep scratches and key marks on your car.

 Step 17) If this guide helped you- share it!
 Put it on Facebook, twitter, google plus, pin it, reddit, etc. Post it on your car forums- I don’t want money or anything superficial, I want the satisfaction of knowing this helped someone else out of a bad day of misfortune!

-Also, check out some of our other great articles such as:
+Also take a moment and check out some of our other great articles such as:

 - How to wax and polish your car